Editor’s note: Updated October 2018.

 Twitter, Facebook, Tumblr, LinkedIn, Instagram, Snapchat – you name it.
 Wherever people are talking, you want them to be talking about your brand.

-With earned media, your goal is to get them having their own discussions, not necessarily just responding to you post by post.
+With earned social media, your goal is to get them having their own discussions, not necessarily just responding to you post by post.
 Nothing is more effective in this regard than the good old-fashioned user-generated campaign.

 Consider the example of a John Deere campaign, which encouraged fans of the company to Tweet their stories.
 The post below got 27 retweets and 65 likes: